 - In Kill la Kill, Nui Harime has this mindset.
 Ragyo lampshades this, even quoting the line from Hamlet in the English Dub.

 - In Justice League of America, the Mirror Universe of the Crime Syndicate of Amerika works this way.
 People talk about "Moloch below" and swear by the Antichrist in casual conversation.
 It's more like "Bad is Good and Good is Weak," though.

 - Zeke, the Big Bad Wolf, is an early example.
 In the 1940s, he repeatedly rants and raves about how proper wolves are supposed to have countless bad habits and like anything "bad": lying, littering, bad weather, and anyone else's misfortune, for example.

 - Zeke's son, Li'l Wolf, is an (atypical) good little wolf who frequently tries to point out that his "Pop's" bad habits come back to bite him every time, but to no avail.

-- While most of the Wolf family are bad and proud of it, Zeke's mother, who appears in a few comic stories, is a good-hearted but extremely strict Badass Grandma who tried to break family tradition by raising her son to be an upstanding, moral citizen.
+- While most of the Wolf family are bad and proud of it, Zeke's mother, who appears in a few comic stories, is good-hearted but extremely strict who tried to break family tradition by raising her son to be an upstanding, moral citizen.
 She loudly and repeatedly expresses her displeasure that Zeke has thrown away everything she taught him and followed family tradition after all, but is very proud of Li'l Wolf.

 - Mr. Hyde in The League of Extraordinary Gentlemen: '...sorrow is like fine wine....'